laurawmcd/betterbox/README.md

 ### Contributing

 Contributions to improve the cards or website are welcome.
-Please:
+You can edit the pages for individual cards directly on the Github page itself (see some useful instructions [here](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files).
+Alternatively, please:

 1. Fork the repository
 2. Create a feature branch